Formal Verification of Robustness and Resilience of Learning-Enabled State Estimation Systems: Case Study: A Real-World WAMI Dynamic Tracking System

 \subsection{Background Construction}

-Vehicle detection in WAMI video is a challenging task due to the lack of vehicle appearances and the existence of frequent pixel noises.
-It has been discussed in \cite{SommerTSB16,LaLondeZS18}, that an \emph{appearance-based} object detector may cause a large number of false alarms.
-For this reason, in this paper, we only consider \emph{detecting moving objects} for tracking.
+Vehicle detection in WAMI video presents challenges due to the limited visibility of vehicle appearances and the presence of frequent pixel noise.
+As discussed in \cite{SommerTSB16,LaLondeZS18}, appearance-based object detectors can result in a high number of false alarms.
+Because of this, this paper focuses solely on the detection of moving objects for tracking purposes.

-Background construction is a fundamental step in extracting pixel changes from the input image.
-The background is built for the current environment from a number of previous frames captured by the moving camera system, through the following steps:
+Constructing a background is an essential step for extracting pixel changes from an input image.
+The background is established based on the current environment using a series of previous frames captured by the moving camera system.
+This is accomplished through the following steps:

-\paragraph{Image registration} Is used to compensate for the camera motion by aligning all the previous frames to the current frame.
-The key is to estimate a transformation matrix, $h_{k}^{k-t}$, which transforms frame $\videoframe_{k-t}$ to frame $\videoframe_k$ using a given transformation function.
-For the transformation function, we consider projective transformation (or homography), which has been widely applied in multi-perspective geometry; an area where WAMI camera systems are already utilised.
+\paragraph{Image registration} This process compensates for camera motion by aligning all previous frames to the current frame.
+The essential step is estimating a transformation matrix, $h_{k}^{k-t}$, that transforms frame $\videoframe_{k-t}$ to frame $\videoframe_k$ using a designated transformation function.
+We employ projective transformation (or homography) as this transformation function.
+It has been extensively used in multi-perspective geometry, a domain where WAMI camera systems are already prevalent.

 The estimation of $h_{k}^{k-t}$ is generated by applying feature-based approaches.
 First of all, feature points from images at frame $\videoframe_{k-t}$ and $\videoframe_k$, respectively, are extracted by feature detectors (e.g., Harris corner or SIFT-like~\cite{SIFT} approaches).
 Second, feature descriptors, such as SURF~\cite{bay2006surf} and ORB~\cite{rublee2011orb}, are computed for all detected feature points.
 Finally, pairs of corresponding feature points between two images can be identified and the matrix $h_{k}^{k-t}$ can be estimated by using RANSAC~\cite{fischler1981random}, which is robust against outliers.